nrwl/nx/docs/shared/migration/adding-to-monorepo.md

 ### Computation Caching

 Nx supports computation caching.
-If it has seen the computation you are trying to perform, it's going extract the result from its cache instead of running it.
+If it has seen the computation you are trying to perform, it's going to extract the result from its cache instead of running it.
 To see it in action, run the same command twice: `nx build myproj` and then again `nx build myproj`.
 This cache can be shared with your teammates and your CI.
 Your whole organisation will never build or test the same thing twice when using Nx.